top of page

 We always suggest the place to start is with a family doctor.
 They would refer you or your child to either a psychiatrist or a clinical psychologist for an autism assessment.
 In most provinces, nurse practitioners can also make a referral.
 This is the only way for an assessment to be covered under the provincial health plan should your province cover psychological assessments.
 A psychologist working in a hospital setting is often covered under the plan.
 When speaking to your doctor simply ask them for a referral to a psychologist for an autism assessment.
 If you are not comfortable speaking to your doctor, a clinical doctor/nurse practitioner can also make a referral in most provinces.
 If you pay privately for an assessment, it is often a shorter wait time, but the fee can range between $2,000 to $5,000.
 To find a clinical psychologist in the area who specializes in autism, if your doctor does not know of one, you can use this search engine and select autism under “issue”.
 You would need to ask about their fees.
 Some may have a sliding scale if finances are an issue.
 The assessment cost may be fully or partially covered if your family has insurance benefits.
 You can refine the search criteria to (Postal code or region / Autism / Psychological Testing) https://www.psychologytoday.com

 Neurodiversity is a term that acknowledges that there are many neurological differences and that none of these differences are inherently better than any of the others.
-To learn more, please refer to our Words Matter guide on our publication page
+To learn more, please refer to our Words Matter guide on our publication page.

+Each person diagnosed with an Autism Spectrum Disorder (ASD) is further diagnosed with either ASD level 1, level 2, or level 3, depending on how much support they need in their daily life.
 The levels range from needing the least to most amount of support, with ASD level 3 describing an individual who needs a lot of support to get through their daily lives, and ASD level 1 describing someone who only needs support sometimes.
 We need to recognize that all Autistics require support and the levels of support can change daily.

 It is the act of discriminating, consciously or not, against disabled people.

 Masking happens when an autistic person tries to emulate their neurotypical peers.
 They may, for example, copy speech patterns, pick uncomfortable yet socially preferable clothes despite their sensory issues, and avoid stimming in public.
 Masking may be a choice an autistic person makes to fit better with a group, but it may also be imposed by parents, peers and/or educators.
 Masking may prevent ostracization, but it may also lead to autistic burnout, as the person spends a lot of energy pretending to act in a neurotypical way.
-Masking is often non conscious .
+Masking is often non conscious.

 It can happen at any age, usually, after an autistic person has made tremendous efforts to achieve expected neurotypical standards.
 Visit our friend, Kieran Rose’s website for more information.